SAP-samples/teched2025-CS261/exercises/ex1/1_HealthMonitoring_Exercises.md

 ## 1.2 Adjust Resolution

-Figure out further details on the "Memory: Eden Space (Java)", considering time intervals for 15 minutes
+Figure out further details on the "Memory: Eden Space (Java)", considering the time frame and resolution of 15 minutes

 ## 1.3 Which library version is used by the custom app